Summer Ethics Seminar

 The Summer Ethics Seminar is designed to cultivate increased ethical literacy across the Baylor campus.
 Through a partnership between the Academy for Teaching & Learning and the Baylor Ethics Initiative, this 1-week summer seminar invites faculty into an interdisciplinary conversation that illuminates how ethics is already present within and yet might further shape their teaching and research.
 Through collaboration with peers and input from colleagues specializing in ethics, the seminar will provide faculty with the necessary tools to further develop the role of ethics in their teaching and research.
 Each year, the seminar will gather around a unique theme to illuminate the multiple ways ethics is present in our preparation, in our classrooms, and in our research.

-- Eligibility: SES is available to full-time faculty with a contract for the upcoming academic year and the expectation of continued employment at Baylor beyond the upcoming academic year.
+- Eligibility: SES is available to permanent, full-time faculty members with an appointment for the upcoming academic year and the expectation of continued employment beyond the upcoming academic year.
+There are other circumstances that preclude participation in SES.
+For example, full funding from an external research grant requires certification of fulltime work, which is mutually exclusive from participation in SES.

 - Contact: Applications may be obtained by following the link at the top of this page.